 On the other hand, eyelid bags do not extend to the cheek and generally feel firmer than festoons.
 Eyelid bags and festoons are both age-related and often exist together, which can make it difficult to distinguish them.

 “Malar mounds” is a term that is often used interchangeably with festoons, but is technically a lesser degree of swelling with less puffiness and skin sagging.
 According to Dr. Cruise, extreme cases can cause problems with peripheral vision.

 Non-Surgical Festoon Treatments

-A number of surgical and non-surgical approaches exist; there is no single method that produces optimal results in all cases, but in some cases surgery may be avoided through the use of topical creams energy-based treatments.
+A number of surgical and non-surgical approaches exist.
+There is no single method that produces optimal results in all cases.
+But in some cases, surgery may be avoided through the use of topical creams and energy-based treatments.

 The following info, along with a consultation with your physician, will help you make an informed decision.